prestonp/prestonp.github.com/_posts/2014-02-12-elasticsearch-postgres-node.md

 It will use the sql query for indexing data into /cater.
 The magic sauce is in the `schedule` cron string which triggers updates every 5 minutes!

+A little gotcha I ran into was that if you don't set `_id`, then elasticsearch will index a *new* document instead of updating an existing one.
+Make sure you select `_id` to avoid duplicates!!

 -------------------